marcosrego-web/mr-utils/readme.txt

 == Changelog ==

 = 0.1.2 =
+* Added "Swipe", "Swipe content" and "Scroll Navigation" to the components section.
+* Auto columns option (Layout section).
+* Option for global value on columns and on items per line.
+* Slide animation now works for paragraphs and headings (not only for child elements).
 * Added font-family options (also compatible with custom utility classes added by Mr.Dev.'s Framework).
+* Improvements to swipe and horizontalscroll for better compatibility with blocks.
 * Toolkit: Improvements to offcanvas.
-* Toolkit: Added offset and offset-element classes and variables.
+* Toolkit: Added offset and offsetelement classes and variables.
+* Toolkit: Starting to add classes for appearance and height.

 = 0.1.1 =
 * Compatibility with Custom Utility Classes added by Mr.Dev.'s Framework.